RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 'to right of arithmetic operation "<operator>"'
 #ErrorText.41.3= 'Non-numeric value ("<value>")',

-‘used with prefix operator "<operator>"'
+'used with prefix operator "<operator>"'

 #ErrorText.41.4= 'Value of TO expression in DO instruction',
 'must be numeric; found "<value>"'!